wexoag/platform/changelog/_unreleased/2024-11-14-improve-mail-sender-fs.md

 ---
 # Core
 * Changed `src/Core/Content/Mail/Service/AbstractMailSender.php` to deprecate the `envelope` parameter
-* Changed `src/Core/Content/Mail/Service/MailSender.php` to no longer directly send the mail to the symfony mailer, but to write the serialized mail to the private file system & dispatch a `SendMailMessage` to the message bus
+* Changed `src/Core/Content/Mail/Service/MailSender.php` so it no longer directly sends the mail to the Symfony mailer, but writes the serialized mail to the private file system & dispatches a `SendMailMessage` to the message bus
-* Added `src/Core/Content/Mail/Message/SendMailMessage.php` to hold the `mailDataPath` on the message bus
-* Added `src/Core/Content/Mail/Message/SendMailHandler.php` to consume the `SendMailMessage`, send the mail & delete the serialized mail from the private file system